tommywaltion/TaskManagers/README.md

 # TaskManagers
- TaskManager website created for SoftUni Final Assesment project
+ TaskManager website created for SoftUni Final Assesment project using Django

 Made by TommyWaltion